Wolkabout/WolkConnect-Cpp/README.md

 Example Usage
 -------------

-Create a device manifest on the platform by importing `simple-example-manifest.json` located in `examples/simple/`.
+Create a device on WolkAbout IoT platform by importing manifest file `simple-example-manifest.json` located in `examples/simple/`
 This manifest fits `simple` example and demonstrates the sending of a temperature sensor reading.

 **Establishing connection with WolkAbout IoT platform:**